Frequently asked questions:

 7. What codes does the county use?

 The county has adopted the 2015 IRC and IBC codes effective July 1, 2016, including the IFC.
-The county currently still operates off of the 2009 IECC code.
+The county operates off the 2018 IECC code.
 Check with your local fire district for any approved amendments.

 8. Can I get a temporary certificate of occupancy?